Voter Registration In New Jersey

 Early Voting In New Jersey

 New Jersey offers in-person absentee voting.
 No excuse is needed to vote absentee-in-person.
-There is no early voting in New Jersey, only vote by mail.

 Primary Elections In New Jersey